Qualyyy/vscode-custom-template-generator/docs/guide.md

 ### Setting Up a Template Directory

 1. Create a local folder on your PC where you will store all your file templates
-2. Set the directory in your VS Code settings, or generate a structure to get prompted to pick a directory
+2. Set the directory in your VS Code settings, or run the command `Edit Templates`

 ### Creating Templates